solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Behaviors/CDN Behavior Overview/Permissions/index.md

 - **View:** Allows a member to see items and content.
 - **Editor:** Gives a member the ability to view, create, edit, and publish.
-- **Admin:** Provides full editor control and management of group members.
+- **Admin:** Provides full editing control and management of group members.
 !!!

 ## Confirm

 Once you have completed all the fields, click **Submit** to apply your changes.